 Medical research has theorized there are conditions present in the brain causing schizophrenia.
 Some research suggests that there are abnormalities similar to Alzheimer’s disease or dementia.
 The cause of these problems is still unknown; they could be a result of the disorder rather than a precipitating cause.
 However, genetics is theorized to play a role.
 Another variable is drug abuse.
 Many illicit drugs produce the same symptoms as schizophrenia.
 It is possible these drugs leave permanent brain dysfunction and lead to problems with thinking and perception.

 There are also those who believe schizophrenia is spiritual in nature, as in demon possession.
 This idea comes from the Bible’s accounts of people whose symptoms appear to mirror schizophrenia.
 While demon possession is possible in some cases, it is unlikely to be the cause for the majority.
-Schizophrenics do not have a reaction to the name of Jesus, nor do they possess supernatural knowledge.
-Also, when the biblical accounts are carefully compared to cases of schizophrenia, the symptoms do not truly look the same (see Luke 4:41).
+When the biblical accounts are carefully compared to cases of schizophrenia, the symptoms do not truly look the same (see Luke 4:41).

 Believers should be filled with compassion for those suffering from schizophrenia.
 We can think of it as a prison of the mind.
 People with schizophrenia and their families typically lack support from both the Christian and medical communities because neither has all the answers.
-Because the disorder has no definite scientific explanation, Christians often blame sin and withdraw from the schizophrenic and his loved ones.
 The church should minister to everyone, including persons with schizophrenia and their families.
 Those who struggle with mental illness should be considered part of a mission field.
 They need the gospel to help them understand where God fits into the picture and that there is hope in Jesus.

 Although the Bible does not specifically address brain or psychological problems, it does refer to people being healed of all types of maladies.
 The Lord works not only through miracles, but also through medications, surgeries, counseling, and environmental changes.
 He does not want anyone to remain in hopeless suffering, and He calls all to come to Him with their burdens to find life (Matthew 11:28-30).
 The Lord also calls His children to extend love and the gospel to those who hurt, especially those who are the most vulnerable (James 2:1-4).
 The Bible says anyone who calls upon the name of the Lord shall be saved (Romans 10:13).
 Those who suffer with schizophrenia can have hope in Jesus for life more abundant (John 10:9-11).
 The Lord can use all things for their good.